WP-http-BL/httpbl/readme.txt

 = Does http:BL WordPress Plugin work with WordPress MU? =

 Yes, it does.
 If you don't want to give your bloggers an access to the plugin's configuration page, you have to modify the source code slightly.
 Find a line containing `plugins.php` and change it to `wpmu-admin.php`.
 It should work fine.

-For even better compatibility with WPMU take a look at [zice.ro blog](http://zice.ro/blog/2007/05/07/modified-honeypot-plugin/).
+If it does not, do not hesitate to inform me about it or provide your own patch.

-= Is there an easy way to contact with the developer of this plugin? =
+= Is there an easy way to contact the developer of this plugin? =

 Of course there is.
-Visit [the original blog post where the plugin has been announced](http://stepien.com.pl/2007/04/28/httpbl_wordpress_plugin/) and post your comment over there.
-If you don't feel like commenting, take a look at my [contact information page](http://stepien.com.pl/contact).
+Visit [author's website](http://stepien.cc/~jan) in order to find his e-mail address and Jabber ID.